dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/case_sensitivity.md

 ## Keywords and Function Names

-SQL keywords and function names are case-insensitive in DuckDB.
+SQL keywords and function names are case-insensitive in dataminer.

 ### Examples